-In summary, four items for the Mareeba-Dimbulah Distribution System were sampled.
-Of these, only one item was assessed as being prudent and efficient and has been retained for forecast expenditure.
+In the Draft Report, four items for the Mareeba-Dimbulah Distribution System were sampled.
+Of these, only one item was assessed as being prudent and efficient and was retained for forecast expenditure.

-As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+In the Draft Report, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.